 - 1. Open a command window. - 2.
 Navigate to the <sca install dir>/bin directory. - 3.
 At the command prompt, type fortifyupdate.

-If you have previously downloaded the Fortify security content from the Fortify Rulepack update server, run fortifyupdate with the -import option and the path to the directory where you downloaded the ZIP file.
+If you have previously downloaded the Fortify Software Security Content from the Fortify Rulepack update server, run fortifyupdate with the -import option and the path to the directory where you downloaded the ZIP file.

-You can also use this same tool to update your Fortify security content.
-For more information about the fortifyupdate command-line tool, see "Updating Security Content" on page 137.
+You can also use this same tool to update your Fortify Software Security Content.
+For more information about the fortifyupdate command-line tool, see "Updating Security Content" on page 146.